eltorocorp/drygopher/docs/README.md

 ## Basic Usage

 ```
+Usage:
+  drygopher [flags]

+Examples:

+Analyze coverage of all packages below the current directory, expecting 100%
+coverage, and require that all packages participate in coverage analysis
+(regardless of if they have/need tests).
+No gopher needs to be this dry.

+  $ drygopher

+Lower the coverage standard to 98.2% and change the name of the coverage profile
+file.

+  $ drygopher -s 98.2 -p coveragedata.txt

 Run coverage analysis, excluding vendor and test packages, and suppress the
 generation of a coverage profile.